What Every Home Brewer Needs

 Now an auto-siphon is similar, yet way more efficient if you ask me (and pretty much any other home brewer).

 An auto-siphon uses the same principle as the racking cane, however it removed the need of having to create a vacuum manually which you have to do with an ordinary racking cane.

 All you gotta do is pump the auto-siphon for about 15-30 seconds and it will then create an on-going flow using gravity to transfer your beer easily.
 The only job you have, is to make sure the auto-siphon is upright and the tip is submerged fully in your beer.

 So if you want an easy way to transfer your beer from fermenter to bottling bucket, I’d definitely recommend you get an auto-siphon, however a racking cane works fine too, but it requires more work.

-You can buy nylon bags in most stores, but if you want Hop bags specifically made for brewing you can buy them online on Amazon
+TIP: You can buy nylon bags in most stores.
+However, I'd recommend buying hop bags specifically made for brewing.

 Without a hydrometer you have to just trust the visuals and your own judgement as to how your beer is doing, which is alright if you are a seasoned homebrewer having done the same recipe a hundred times over.